gadse/dungeon-explorer/README.md

 ## How To Run This

-1. Install the .NET runtime env for your system: https://dotnet.microsoft.com/download
+1. Install the .NET runtime env for your system from here and use either .NET or .NET Core: https://dotnet.microsoft.com/download

 2. Start a new terminal session.